BrentFoster/WRIST-Segmentation/README.md

 * Or add a path to the folder using the "Additional Module Paths:"
 * Restart Slicer (the GUI is created on start up so restarting is needed when aded a new module)

-Add one fiducial marker (i.e. seed point) for each bone of interest.

 Install Python Requirements
 -------